Table of Contents

 Physical Changes

-- Changes in physical properties like color, hardness, density, melting point, boiling point.
+- Changes in physical properties like colour, shape, density, melting point, or boiling point.

 Chemical Changes

-- Changes in chemical properties, forming new substances.
+- Changes in chemical composition leading to formation of new substances.

-- Chemical Change: Burning of wax to produce carbon dioxide and wate
+Chemical change → Burning of wax to form carbon dioxide and water

 Types of Pure Substances